rschristopher/rschristopher.github.io/src/saving/appendix/airgapped-computer.md

 A minimal Debian install is recommended, the bare minimum needed for the following:

-* Electrum
-* Sparrow
+* Electrum and/or Sparrow
-* iancoleman.io/bip39/
+* iancoleman.io/bip39
 * BIP-39 Seed Words
-* python and supporting scripts
+* python and supporting verification scripts